JuliaGizmos/GtkReactive.jl/README.md

 The `GtkInteract` package modifies `Interact`'s `@manipulate` macro to allow interactive widgets from the command-line REPL using the `Gtk` package for the widget toolkit.
-This package then allows for similarly easy interactive graphics with `Winston`.
-We use the `Plots` interface to `Winston` as ultimately we would like to support more than one backend.
+This package then allows for similarly easy interactive graphics from the command line.
+It works with the following packages: `Winston`, `Plots` (using the backend `:immerse` or `:winston`, though the later will likely be deprecated), and possibly `PyPlot`.

 The basic syntax is the same.

 ```
 using GtkInteract, Plots
+backend(:immerse)
 @manipulate for ϕ = 0:π/16:4π, f = Dict(:sin=>sin, :cos=>cos)
     plot(θ -> f(θ + ϕ), 0, 25)
 end
 ```

+This produces a layout along the lines of:

 ![Imgur](http://i.imgur.com/1MiynXf.png)

 ## Using with PyPlot

-[This is currently broken!]
+[This is currently broken on a mac, segfaulting with the interactivity!]

 There is experimental support for plotting with PyPlot.
 Using `PyPlot` requires an extra wrapper function, called `GtkInteract.withfig`.
 (The `withfig`